Growing up, my mum was famous for her chocolate cake. So much so that it was known simply as ‘The Chocolate Cake’.

 - 3 tbsp aquafaba (liquid drained from a can of chic peas)/one medium (overripe) pureed banana/ 1 whole egg

-** To boost the nutritional value of this cake, I often leave out 1/4 cup of flour and replace it with 1/4 cup milled seeds (I like a mix of chia, flax and pepita) – the ground chia and flax also help the bind the cake without an egg present too.
+** To boost the nutritional value of this cake, I often leave out 1/2 cup of flour and replace it with 1/2 of almond meal cup or milled seeds (I like a mix of chia, flax and pepita) – the ground chia and flax also help the bind the cake without an egg present too.

-Mix together the butter, milk and vanilla and heat until melted and well combined.
+Mix together the oil, milk and vanilla until well combined.

 In the large bowl of your mixer mix together the flour, sugar, cocoa and baking powder.

-Mix the wet mix into the flour mix and beat well for 2-3 minutes so the mixture is light.
-While the mix is beating, add in the aquafaba.
+Mix the wet mix into the flour mix and beat until to combined.
+While the mix is beating, add in the aquafaba or egg.

 Pour into a lined cake tin or 14 regular muffin holes.